 A Note About Soaker Hoses

 First, be sure you get a soaker hose that will fit the hose bibbs on your drip irrigation system.
 Hoses and bibbs come in 1/2″ and 3/4″.
 As far as length goes, the common lengths are 25′, 50′, and 100′.
 If one of these lengths fit your garden, then you can purchase as many as you have hose bibbs for.
 If you need a custom size, you can purchase soaker tubing, and cut it to length.
 Keep in mind, to do it this way you will also need the fittings.

-Connect a regular garden hose to the end bibb and to the main faucet on your drip irrigation system.
+Connect a regular garden hose to the end bibb of your drip irrigation system and to the main faucet on your drip irrigation system.
 Turn on the water.
-Adjust the spigots on your about half way.
+Adjust the spigots on your about halfway.
 This can be adjusted according to how much water you want or need on your plants.